Amish: Life in the modern world

 As time has passed, the Amish have felt pressures from the modern world.
 Issues such as taxation, education, law and its enforcement, and occasional discrimination and hostility are areas of difficulty.

 The modern way of life in general has increasingly diverged from that of Amish society.
 On occasion, this has resulted in sporadic discrimination and hostility from their neighbors, such as throwing of stones or other objects at Amish horse-drawn carriages on the roads.

 The Amish do not usually educate their children past the eighth grade, believing that the basic knowledge offered up to that point is sufficient to prepare one for the Amish lifestyle.
 Almost no Amish go to high school and college.
 In many communities, the Amish operate their own schools, which are typically one-room schoolhouses with teachers (usually young, unmarried women) from the Amish community.
 On May 19, 1972, Jonas Yoder and Wallace Miller of the Old Order Amish, and Adin Yutzy of the Conservative Amish Mennonite Church were each fined $5 for refusing to send their children, aged 14 and 15, to high school.
 In Wisconsin v.
 Yoder (1972), the Wisconsin Supreme Court overturned the conviction, and the U.S. Supreme Court affirmed this, finding the benefits of universal education were not sufficient justification to overcome scrutiny under the Free Exercise Clause of the First Amendment.

 The Amish are subject to sales and property taxes.
 As they seldom own motor vehicles, they rarely have occasion to pay motor vehicle registration fees or spend money on the purchase of fuel for vehicles.
 Under their beliefs and traditions, generally the Amish do not agree with the idea of Social Security benefits and have a religious objection to insurance.
 On this basis, the United States Internal Revenue Service agreed in 1961 that they did not need to pay Social Security-related taxes.
 In 1965, this policy was codified into law.
-Self-employed individuals in certain sects do not pay into or receive benefits from the United States Social Security system.
+Self-employed individuals in certain affiliations do not pay into or receive benefits from the United States Social Security system.
 This exemption applies to a religious group that is conscientiously opposed to accepting benefits of any private or public insurance, provides a reasonable level of living for its dependent members, and has existed continuously since December 31, 1950.
 The U.S. Supreme Court clarified in 1982 that Amish employers are not exempt, but only those Amish individuals who are self-employed.